HOW TO CHOOSE WHAT LANGUAGE TO LEARN?

 There are as many reasons to learn a language as the number of languages out there.

-If you want to find what language you should learn, no expert language guru holds the answer for you.
+If you want to find the perfect language to learn, no expert language guru holds the answer for you.

 The answer is within you.
 All you have to do is look it up.